Suzanne on the Issues

 Keeping a Close Eye on Taxpayer Dollars

 While others talk about fiscal responsibility, I have a proven track record of looking out for taxpayers.
 When the Legislature raised the sales tax on food, I spoke out against the bill, voted no on the bill, and collected signatures in a successful effort to repeal it.
 I shined a light on the state's no-bid contracts at the start of the pandemic and pressed for answers about how taxpayer dollars were being spent.
-I have voted for more than $300 million dollars in tax cuts for Utah families and businesses in the Legislature, co-sponsored legislation to eliminate the tax on Social Security benefits, and have voted for tax cuts for seniors and veterans.
+I have voted for more than $300 million dollars in tax cuts for Utah families and businesses in the Legislature, co-sponsored legislation to cut taxes on Social Security benefits, and have voted for tax cuts for seniors and veterans.
 I am a fiscal watchdog and value keeping taxes low, and I’ll bring that same fiscal responsibility to the Salt Lake County Council.

 Expanding Access to Affordable Healthcare and Mental Health Services